-One of the most useful and progressive ways to help understand disability is to make a clear distinction between disability and impairment.
-In making this distinction, impairment and disability are defined in the following ways:
+The best way to understand disability is to make distinction between disability and impairment.
+Impairment and disability are defined in the following ways:

 Impairment: a medical condition, illness or injury which will or is likely to impact on the way the body or mind works.